olousgap/Combi_CSP/doc/setup_installation.md

+# installation/setup

+## requirements

+The packaged depends of the following "standard" libraries:
+- matplotlib
+- scipy
+- pandas
+- ipykernel

+Additional libraries are:

+- pvlib_python:
+- iapws: (The InternationalAssociation for the Properties of Water and Steam)
+- numpy-financial:

-# Conda installation
+## Conda installation

 The following describes a minimum environment using conda.

-Preferably create a new environment
+(Optional) Preferably create a new environment for the packages

 `conda create -n combicsp python=3"